thinkful-ei-rabbit/api-day-Ian-Jorgensen-Brandon-Weiss/README.md

 #### Created for the Thinkful EI Program.

-Ian Jorgensen and Brandown Weiss Shopping list API excercises
+Ian Jorgensen and Brandon Weiss Shopping list API excercises